SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 ![first request detail](firstrequest.png)

-:point_right: Notice the use of the `{{workflowapi}}` variable in the URL, and the fact also that currently there is "No Environment" set.
+:point_right: Notice the use of the `{{workflowapi}}` variable in the URL, and the fact also that currently, indicated in the top right of the Postman UI, there is "No Environment" set.

 :point_right: Use the "Manage Environments" button (the cog) in the top right to open up a dialog where you can add an environment, and then use the "Add" button and specify the following values in the "Add Environment" form that follows: